christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 {% endhighlight %}

 During first step, memory usage on each executor used 378.4 MB out of 3.1 GB, containing around 15 blocks of RDD data.
 At last step, it's 56 blocks for 609.6 MB per node.
+The total computation has lasted **6.3h**, including 1.8h for the first mapping step, and 4.3h for the RowMatrix computation.

 Here is an example concept we get :

     Concept terms: commune, district, province, espace, powiat, voïvodie, bavière, situ?e, fran?aise, région Concept docs: Saint-Laurent-des-Bois, District autonome de Iamalo-Nenetsie, Saint-Aubin-sur-Mer, Bourbach, Saint-Cr?ac, Saint-Remimont, Pont-la-Ville, Saint-Amans, Lavau, Districts de l'île de Man

 #Index Wikipedia pages with Elasticsearch to search the points of interests by category around a position